 Tamanu oil is a lesser-known tropical oil that is great for helping to repair damaged skin and for giving the skin a more even tone and texture.
 Since it is more expensive than coconut oil and since it doesn’t absorb as well by itself, it’s a great oil to mix with the coconut oil.
 That way, you can make the pricier tamanu oil last longer and you can have a moisturizer that absorbs into your skin more quickly while still having the benefits of both oils.

 Essential oils are a great way to customize your body butter recipe to make it your favorite natural scent and to make it smell like a fancy store bought body butter but without the artificial chemical fragrances.
 You can also choose essential oils with skin-soothing properties such as lavender or frankincense.
-(Note: Just like with real food, quality counts when it comes to essential oils too.
-You can learn more about the essential oils I use and recommend here.)
+(Note: Just like with real food, quality counts when it comes to essential oils too so it’s good to make sure your essential oils are pure and good quality.)

 Why It’s Worth the Time to Make a Whipped Body Butter

 For awhile, I tried using just plain coconut oil as a moisturizer.
 It worked great for a while, but then the cold weather came and I ended up with a rock-solid jar of coconut oil that was anything but spreadable.